Together or apart, a flock is still a flock.

 Take advantage of free online courses taught by Trinity faculty: EdEx

-Nostalgic for campus and looking for a distraction?
-Do you have kids who are home from school?
 Try the Trinity College Activity Book.
-It’s a few pages that include Trinity-themed word games, coloring pages, and trivia.
-Send us pictures of your results by tagging us on social media @TrinAlum!
+It’s a few pages that include Trinity-themed word games, coloring pages, and trivia, which can be fun for you or your kids.
+Tag us on social media @TrinAlum to share your artwork!

 Missing your Bantam sports?
 Check out Conversations from the Coop, a podcast from Trinity College athletics.